-Effect: As a result of the relief association's continued failure to maintain its own active/valid sales tax exemption number and use of another entity's tax exemption number during the current audit period, certain purchases are considered to be unauthorized.
+Effect: As a result of the relief association's continued failure to maintain its own active/valid sales tax exemption number during the current audit period, certain purchases are considered to be unauthorized.
 Additionally, the relief association may be required to pay Pennsylvania sales tax on these purchases since it is in violation of the Pennsylvania Sales and Use Tax Law.
-Misuse of an issued exemption number, such as using another entity's sales tax exemption, may result in the imposition of charges, imprisonment, fines up to \$1,000, and costs of prosecution and the relief association may be required to pay sales tax on any purchases made with the use of another entity's tax exemption certificate.
+Misuse of an issued exemption number, such as using an expired sales tax exemption number, may result in the imposition of charges, imprisonment, fines up to \$1,000, and costs of prosecution and the relief association may be required to pay sales tax on any purchases made with an invalid tax exemption certificate.
 Furthermore, the relief association's future state aid allocations may be withheld until the relief association complies with the finding recommendation.

-Recommendation: We again recommend that the relief association officials immediately discontinue use of another entity's sale tax exemption number.
-We further recommend that the relief association reapply for a Pennsylvania sales tax exemption number from the Department of Revenue and furnish an exemption certificate with its own sales tax exemption number to all vendors from whom the relief association purchases equipment and/or services.
+Recommendation: We again recommend that the relief association officials immediately discontinue the use of the expired sale tax exemption number.
+We further recommend that the relief association immediately reapply for a Pennsylvania sales tax exemption number from the Department of Revenue and furnish a valid exemption certificate with its sales tax exemption number to all vendors from whom the relief association purchases equipment and/or services.
 Failure to take action to comply with the recommendation may result in the withholding of future state aid funds.
 For further guidance, please refer to the Auditor General's publication, MANAGEMENT GUIDELINES FOR VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATIONS.